SimonFerrand/BIOREACTOR/integration/HETEROTROPHIC/XS/README.md

 ## I. Overview 🔬

-The Bioreactor Control System is a distributed control system designed for precise management of biological processes.
+The Bioreactor Control System is a distributed control system designed for management of biological processes.
 It combines multiple microcontrollers and sensors to provide accurate control of temperature, pH, dissolved oxygen, and nutrient delivery.

 <p align="center">
   <img src="docs/diagram/bioreactor-system-overview.svg" width="70%"/>